Ratko Jankov

-Ranko Jankov (Ратко Јанков; born 1945) is an academic and politician in Serbia.
+Ranko Jankov (Ратко Јанков; born 1945, died 2026.) is an academic and politician in Serbia.
 He was a member of the National Assembly of Serbia from 2016 to 2018 as a member of the reformist It's Enough – Restart (Dosta je bilo, DJB) association, better known in English by the name "Enough Is Enough."

 Early life and academic career

 Jankov was born in Novi Sad, Vojvodina, at about the time the province became part of the People's Republic of Serbia in the newly formed Federal People's Republic of Yugoslavia.
 He received an undergraduate degree (1967), a master's degree (1970), and a Ph.D.
 (1972) in Chemistry from the University of Belgrade, became an assistant at the same university following his graduation, and eventually rose through the ranks to become a full professor and head of the department of biochemistry.
 His main areas of interest are natural product chemistry, immunochemistry, and chemistry in education.
 Jankov was a member of the National Education Council of the Republic of Serbia from 2004 to 2008 and the assistant minister for fundamental research in the Serbian ministry of science from 2007 to 2008.